Old Salt Lake | Virtual Museum

 So, in June 2012, I'm harassing people and being noncontributory - now I'm "contributing research" - and get this ... to the "improvements" staff has made to the artifacts.
 My research uncovered the fact that the Palmer 1917 Collection has been compromised by city staff, damaged by city staff, and there are pieces missing - by city staff.
 Notice LaRock doesn't even use the words "Palmer Collection" in his report.
 The LaRock's rhetorical frame that there's been "improvements" is factually incorrect and delusional.
 The effect of the Historical Commission and its staff on the prehistoric cultural material in the museum - the artifacts - has been negative - always decreasing the value of the artifacts.

 My contribution is increasing the value of the artifacts by properly researching and documenting them.
 City staff has fought against this definition of contribute.
 The thing is, all staff had to do is not be stupid and the city would have a very valuable collection once again.
-Instead, at each step Ivan and I tried to salvage and restore the Palmer 1917 Collection, by bringing in experts, staff would double-down on stupid and try to prevent us from increasing value and actually further do damage to the collection.
+Instead, at each step Ivan and I tried to salvage and restore the Palmer 1917 Collection, by bringing in experts, staff would double-down on stupid and not only try to prevent us from salvaging the remnants of collection, but they would actually do further damage to the collection.

 So, the February Historical Commission meeting agenda is published by the Clerk's office and contrary to what LaRock promised and his boss promised, there is nothing on the February agenda about "additional improvement" to the Palmer Collection.